ivanz/Machine.Specifications.TeamCityParallelRunner/README.md

 This runner is similar to the standard runner with a few key differences:

 * Tests in multiple assemblies **are executed in parallel** (one thread per assembly).
 The default limit is 2 threads (so 2 assemblies in parallel at a time).
 This can be controlled by the `--threads` parameter.
-* Assemblies to run are specified using the `--assembly` in a `,` separated list. **Note:** This is different from the standard console runner where the `--assembly` part is not required.
+* Assemblies to run are specified using the `--assembly` in a `,` separated list.
+	* **Note:** This is different from the standard console runner where the `--assembly` part is not required.
 * Or - you can specifiy a directory to recursively search for .dll files through `--directory`
 	* Then you can use `--pattern` to apply a .NET Regex filter on the file list

+**Note**: With this runner the Tests output (number of tests and results) will be delayed until the end of the test run and you won't see an incrementing number of tests.
+You will be able to navigate around the results as usual.

 ## Example Usage